 |A classic southern side, slices of apples are fried in a mixture of bacon fat or butter and brown sugar then tossed in a dusting of traditional apple pie spices.|

-You'll find that most Southern recipes call for unpeeled, sliced apples, but I prefer to use the tart Granny Smith apples because they retain a bit of the firmness even when cooked, and I do also prefer to peel mine.
-For me, that peeling thing is a texture issue, but if you don't mind the peel, or especially if you use a more tender skinned apple like Red or Yellow Delicious, or if you don't mind the peel, go right ahead and leave them on because they will help the cooked apple retain their shape and not fall apart.
+You'll find that most Southern recipes call for unpeeled, sliced apples, but I prefer to use the tart Granny Smith apples because they retain a bit of the firmness even when cooked, and I do also prefer to peel them.
+For me, that peeling thing is a texture issue, but if you don't mind the peel, or especially if you use a more tender skinned apple like Red or Yellow Delicious, go right ahead and leave them on because they will help the cooked apple retain their shape and not fall apart.

 Here's how to make them.

 Recipe: Southern Skillet Fried Apples©From the Kitchen of Deep South Dish